celsodias12/browser-extension-string-to-json/README.md

 # Format JSON on click Extension

-This is a browser extension that formats JSONs that are in a text.
+This is a browser extension that formats JSONs that are in a text area when you click.

 ## Usage